What is Sales Training? A Complete Guide to Sales Training Success

 Incorporating generative AI and tools like ChatGPT into your sales training isn’t about attempting to replace humans.
 It’s about arming your sales force with an ally that will help them perform at their best.

-A big part of an employee’s development is to have the right skills to build a successful sales career.
-As enablement leaders, our job is to help our teams be the best they can be by giving them the essential skills and training they need to be successful.
-Sales training is all about skills.
-Every employee has their own set of skills needed to do their jobs and develop their careers.
+As enablement leaders, our job is to help our teams be the best they can be by giving them the essential skills and training they need for a successful sales career.

 Sales prospecting & pipeline building skills